robincornett/display-featured-image-genesis/readme.txt

 1. Optionally, visit the Settings > Media page to change the default behavior of the plugin.

 == Frequently Asked Questions ==

-= Where do I set a Default Featured Image? =

-Display Featured Image for Genesis has its own settings page, under the main Appearance menu.

 = Does this work with any Genesis child theme? =